JunLi-Galios/JunLi-Galios.github.io/_pages/about.md

 # Recent News
+* Aug 8, 2022.
+I joined IICS lab at Fudan university as a tenure-track assistant professor.
 * Jan 25, 2022.
 Our 2 papers accepted to ICLR 2022.
 * Feb 28, 2021.
 Our 2 papers accepted to CVPR 2021.
 * Feb 10, 2021.
 I joined Baidu Research as a visiting researcher.